-- 1. catching viral infections;
+- 1. catching a blood-borne virus;

-- 2. overdose:
+- 2. overdose;

 - 3. vein damage;

 - 4. infection from bacteria that get into the blood; and

 - 5. passing any infection you may have to others.

 The next six pages cover these issues in detail.
 The rest of the handbook contains all the other information you need to know too.